Manuel7806/writeups/README.md

-# A collection of ctf write ups
+# A collection of ctf writeups

 This is a collection of different ctf write ups